shower/shower/Readme.md

 - Use arrow keys or presenter remote to navigate
 - Press `Esc` to exit presentation mode

-See [Wiki](https://github.com/shower/shower/wiki) for more information how to use Shower.
+See [Wiki](https://github.com/shower/shower/wiki) for more information about how to use Shower.

 ## Using Shower